xiaoj1e/todomvc/README.md

 Add two buttons at the footer to allow the user to undo or redo any change the user has made.

-### Hints

-- You shouldn't have to change anything about `src/pages/api/index.ts` to make this work.
-- You should be able to complete this assignment without importing any additional dependencies.

 ## Assumptions
+You should be able to complete this assignment without importing any additional dependencies.

 We expect you to work as if this task was a normal project at work.
 So please write your code in a way that fits your intuitive notion of operating within best practices.